A FORMER employee of Ashok Kumar has been selected to replace the MP as Labour’s candidate for Middlesbrough South and East Cleveland.

 onto the shortlist for the seat, the Labour party has found itself under the spotlight again.

-Activists in Stoke-on-Trent Central are angry that First Secretary of State Lord Mandelson’s friend, author and broadcaster Tristram Hunt, was selected to contest the seat after no local candidate was shortlisted.
+Activists in Stoke-on-Trent Central are angry that First Secretary of State Lord Mandelson’s friend, author and broadcaster Tristram Hunt, was selected to contest the seat after no local candidate

 As a result of the decision, constituency party secretary Gary Elsby has confirmed he will stand as an independent Labour candidate.